 In future posts, I will explain what I found in this magical suitcase.

 It wasn’t until the last few posts that I realized I was finding myself as I learned about aviation and Vicky.
 I know now that I am Cindy-Vicky or Vicky-Cindy and that I am beginning to like the person I became.
 I never felt that way before.

-I am grateful for technology that has taken me back decades and yet me also helped me live in the present.
+I am grateful for the technology that has taken me back decades and yet I also helped me live in the present.

 Thank you for reading and following.
 I wish you all: